 Considered a hidden gem of New England, Bristol is a little seaport town with a lot going on in its 10.1 square mile radius of land!
 Bristol is known for having the country’s oldest 4th of July celebration and has a sheltered harbor where kayaking and windsurfing are favorite warm-weather activities, and getting out to explore by sea is a four-season activity for this little seaport town!
 Beautiful outdoor spaces include Colt State Park and its walking trails, picnic areas, outdoor chapel, and incredible views of the water, and the Gardens and Arboretum of Blithewold Mansion, named one of the Best 5 Public Gardens in Yankee Magazine.
 Visit the Herreshoff Marine Museum to see 60 “significant” boats that have been carefully restored for display, then head downtown to check out the Bristol Art Museum for a carefully curated selection of art, and the Linden Place Mansion, the gorgeous museum with the checkered past.

 There are a lot of great restaurants in Bristol, but one stand-out is a traditional Irish Pub with a rep for absolutely killing it with their Bangers & Mash: Aidan’s Pub!
 With a waterfront view, live music, and a full bar and excellent craft beer list, Aidan’s Pub is a perfect niche foodie destination to check out while you’re in Bristol.
-There are some great historic inns located in this waterfront town, and Point Pleasant Inn gives you all the feels of the historic inn paired with all the modern amenities you’re looking for in a Rhode Island getaway: hot tub, sauna, fitness center, and access to outdoor recreation like biking trails, tennis courts, and even bocce ball and horseshoes on their 25 acres of land, meaning you’ll have almost as much fun at the inn as you will out exploring the town and enjoying those lovely harbor breezes during your Bristol stay!
+There are some great historic inns located in this waterfront town, and Bristol Harbor Inn is a fantastic boutique inn with tons of historic coastal charm, meaning you’ll enjoy the inn almost as much as you will enjoy exploring the town and experiencing those lovely harbor breezes during your Bristol stay!